 On Wednesday mornings, you’ll find the entire Upper School gathered in the cafeteria for a Town Meeting.
 Led by Eighth Grade elected Student Council Co-Presidents, the group discusses upcoming events and current issues pertaining to the school.
 Eighth Graders design, prepare and publish the school’s annual yearbook - a noteworthy chronicle of their years at Pennfield.
 And in the summer, just prior to their last year, each student completes a formidable Community Service project that they develop themselves.
 Morning Assemblies throughout the year feature Eighth Graders proudly presenting these inspiring summer projects to the entire school.

 English focuses on strong reading comprehension and excellent writing skills.
 A walk by the Eighth Grade classroom reveals groups of students preparing to act out scenes from Shakespeare’s Romeo and Juliet, translated into modern English.
 On the walls are copies of student-created Romeo and Juliet playbills, each unique and well written, including “notes from the playwright,” historical background and biographies of present-day actors, chosen to perform lead roles in the play.

 In social studies, American History is covered, from early colonization through the Civil War.
 Students dig deep into the religious, political and economic motivations behind the founding of our country.
-Many students choose to participate in the Rhode Island Mock Trial as part of these studies and bring back an even greater understanding of how and why our nation came to be.
+Personalized projects bring an even greater understanding of how and why our nation came to be.

 Algebra I is taught the entire Eighth Grade year and prepares students to move on to higher math levels upon graduation.
 Human Physiology and Physics are both taught throughout the year in Science with numerous experiments and projects that keep students interested and engaged.